lukasbahr/kg-rag-fmea/README.md

 Meanwhile, large language models (LLMs) offer novel prospects for advanced natural language processing tasks.
 However, LLMs face challenges in tasks that require factual knowledge, a gap that retrieval-augmented generation (RAG) approaches aim to fill.
 RAG retrieves information from a non-parametric data store and uses a language model to generate responses.
 Building on this concept, we propose to enhance the non-parametric data store with a knowledge graph (KG).
 By integrating a KG into the RAG framework, we aim to leverage analytical and semantic question-answering capabilities for FMEA data.
-This paper contributes by presenting set-theoretic standardization and a schema for FMEA data, a chunking algorithm for creating vector embeddings from the FMEA-KG, and a KG-enhanced RAG framework.
+This paper contributes by presenting set-theoretic standardization and a schema for FMEA data, an algorithm for creating vector embeddings from the FMEA-KG, and a KG-enhanced RAG framework.
 Our approach is validated through a user experience design study, and we measure the precision and performance of the context retrieval recall.

 ## Citation